JoshNewham1/HousingScraper/README.md

-# Housing Scraper (Dockerized)
+# Housing Scraper

-A modern Node.js housing scraper for Gumtree and Rightmove, migrated from Azure Functions to a standalone containerized service.
+A TypeScript housing scraper that checks Gumtree and Rightmove periodically and sends an email update with new/updated properties, designed to run as a serverless Docker container.

 ## Features

 - **Automated Scraping**: Scrapes Rightmove and Gumtree for new properties based on your search criteria.
 - **Change Detection**: Compares current results with previous ones to find new or updated listings.
-- **Execution**: Run it once to scrape and notify; ideal for external scheduling (e.g., system cron, Kubernetes CronJob).
-- **Email Notifications**: Sends detailed HTML emails with images and property details.
+- **Email Notifications**: Sends update emails with images and property details.
-- **Dockerized**: Easy deployment using Docker and Docker Compose.
+- **Dockerised**: Easy deployment using Docker and Docker Compose.

 ## Prerequisites